 The city is growing every single year.
 Some people moving into the area are looking for rental properties since it is too expensive for them to buy a house outright.
-Others are immigrants, new to the country entirely, so they do not want to purchase until they learn about the neighborhoods and ideal areas to live.
+Others are immigrants, new to the country entirely, so they do not want to purchase until they learn about the neighbourhoods and ideal areas to live in.

 So, how can you use these facts to your advantage?

 If you are buying an investment property(s) in Toronto, consider how you might be able to create more units on a single piece of property.
 From converting a large home into smaller units to building a duplex or multi-unit property from the ground up, the key to increasing your profits is increasing the number of spaces you have available to rent.

 Filling up rental properties is not difficult in a market that is booming as much as investment property is in Toronto.
 While the price for initial investment might be high, the returns will begin coming back to you almost immediately.

 If the hot Toronto property market hasn’t scared you away yet, you may decide that you want to move forward with buying an investment property in the city – but not on your own.

 Finding investment partners or backers to help fund your future portfolios is a good way to buy properties without the need to deal with long-term mortgages, which are becoming more complicated.

 But what points will help assure your business partners that Toronto is a market that is going to continue to attract people?
 The key is showing them all of the whys of what brings people to Toronto on a consistent basis, including: